 Certain hearing aids are equipped with artificial intelligence (AI).

 How AI improves the hearing aid user experience varies by hearing aid brand.

 In some cases, AI makes instant adjustments based on the user’s environment.

 For instance, if you were wearing such a hearing aid at a cocktail party, AI would adjust the settings on your hearing device to lower background noise and focus on the voices of people speaking directly to you.

 Certain AI-equipped hearing aids use a combination of wearer input and cloud data to calculate hearing aid settings to suggest to the wearer.

-For further information about how to link up your hearing aids to your smartphone, contact our team!
+For further information about how to link up your hearing aids to your smartphone or to learn more about Sound Notifications on Android, contact our team!